 Performance Criteria Acceptable Solutions Water and sewerage P27.1 Adequate arrangements are to be made for the supply of water and the disposal and management of sewage.
 P27.2 The provision of water supply and sewerage is to: be cost effective; minimise the land required; minimise environmental impacts; be accessible and easy to maintain.
+P27.3 There is adequate water supply for fire Water and sewerage A27.1 The provision of water and sewerage are in accordance with the requirements of the Northern Rivers Development and Design Manual, Construction Manual and relevant Council policy documents.
 A27.2 Locate compatible services in common underground trenching.
-A27.3 The installation of water supply for fire P27.3 There is adequate water supply for fire fighting purposes. fighting is in accordance with the relevant Australian Standards and the requirements of the Rural Fire Service Planning for Bush Fire Protection 2006.
-Stormwater management P28 Provision of stormwater management measures will: complies with DCP Chapter 22 Water Sensitive Design.
+A27.3 The installation of water supply for fire fighting is in accordance with the relevant Australian Standards and the requirements of fighting purposes. the Rural Fire Service Planning for Bush Fire Protection 2006.
+Stormwater management P28 Provision of stormwater management measures will: slow water flows; provide for on-site treatment; deliver high standards of water quality to receiving waters; integrate into the subdivision design; protect natural watercourses; enhance public amenity; retain riparian vegetation.
+Stormwater management A28 Subdivision design and construction complies with DCP Chapter 22 Water Sensitive Design.
+Figures 15 and 16 provide examples of Water Sensitive Urban Design.
 Electricity and telecommunications P29 Adequate arrangements are made for the provision of electricity and telecommunications.
 Electricity and telecommunications A29 Electricity and telecommunications are to be located underground in accordance with the relevant Council policies.
 Public lighting P30 Adequate arrangements are made for the provision of public lighting.
 Public lighting A30.1 The design of public lighting is in accordance with: relevant Australian Standards; NSW Public Lighting Code.
 A30.2 New street lighting must incorporate energy efficient technology to reduce power consumption and carbon footprint.

-Figure 2116: Stormwater drainage
+Figure 15: Stormwater drainage